DenisBiondic/ScopedUnitOfWork/README.md

 ### Scoped / ambient transactions

-Very similarly to the scoped contexts, I also need to have easy to use Transaction management.
-Since TransactionScope is kind of no longer an option with EF6 (not recommented) / EF Core (not supported at all), I implemened the same functionality using this framework.
-Code says it all:
+Very similarly to the scoped contexts, this library offers easy to use Transaction management.
+Here is an example:

 ```c#
 using (IUnitOfWork unitOfWork = factory.Create(ScopeType.Transactional))